JeringTech/KeyValueStore/ReadMe.md

 ```

 ### Configuring `MixedStorageKVStore`
-To configure a `MixedStorageKVStore`, pass a `MixedStorageKVStoreOptions` instance to it on instantiation:
+To configure a `MixedStorageKVStore`, pass it a `MixedStorageKVStoreOptions` instance:

 ```csharp
 var mixedStorageKVStoreOptions = new MixedStorageKVStoreOptions()